Original Medicare (Parts A & B): Durable Medical Equipment (DME)

 DME, prosthetics, orthotics, and supplies (DMEPOS) competitive bidding program

-If your loved one lives in or visits a competitive bidding area and needs an off-the-shelf back or knee brace that is included in the DMEPOS program, they generally must use specific suppliers called "contract suppliers" if they want Medicare to help pay for the item.
+If the member lives in or visits a competitive bidding area and needs an off-the-shelf back or knee brace that is included in the DMEPOS program, they generally must use specific suppliers called "contract suppliers" if they want Medicare to help pay for the item.
 Contract suppliers are required to provide the item and accept assignment as a term of their contract with Medicare.

-To see if your loved one lives in or visits a competitive bidding area, or to find suppliers who accept assignment, click here.
+To see if the member lives in or visits a competitive bidding area, or to find suppliers who accept assignment, click here.